It’s no secret.

 Social selling is when sales people use social media to find and engage with new prospects.
 Sales people use social media to provide value to prospects by answering open-ended questions, responding to comments and by sharing content throughout the buying process – from awareness to consideration, until a prospect is ready to buy.

 Social selling is the new sales model or sales 2.0.

-While the old sales model used to be about cold calling, sales demos and qualifying leads, the new way of selling means using social media networks to reach new prospects, educate them on how your company can help them grow their business, and nurture them through content.
+While the old sales model used to be about cold calling, sales demos and qualifying leads, the new way of B2B sales means using social media networks to reach new prospects, educate them on how your company can help them grow their business, and nurture them through content.